shijiel2/error-correcting-neural-netwoks/README.md

 # Tensorflow Implementation of Error Correcting Neural Network (ECNN)

 This library provides ECNN implemented in Tensorflow, see reference [1].
+A PyTorch reimplementation is included in the files suffixed with `_pytorch.py` and mirrors the training and evaluation pipeline of the original code.

 ## Access to our generated code matrices